As a woman, it’s natural to want to look and feel your best at all times.

 In addition, speak to your doctor about the correct diet and necessary supplements you should be taking when trying to conceive.
 Some foods can actually be harmful for your baby if eaten during pregnancy.

-If you’re having trouble falling pregnant, your doctor can help to recommend further investigations to help assess your and your partner’s fertility.
+If you’re having trouble with pregnant, your doctor can help to recommend further investigations to help assess your and your partner’s fertility.

 Read more about fertility testing here.